 Nonetheless, Mary’s a good listener and always shows great respect for her friend, so she just reminds her to be careful, which Anna promises to do.

 Hey, I don’t know about you, but the first twenty years of Anna’s life were spent in a very close-knit and cheerful, oftentimes noisy circle of relatives, friends, classmates, and above all, her musical parents and siblings.

 In the next twenty years, she found herself constantly surrounded by all of the aforementioned, with the addition of her two beloved kids.

 That is, when it felt like he was present at all.

 Volleyball is Anna’s favorite sport and now I can say I finally understand the reason.
 Involving constant team work and cooperation, it is such a social game.
-No wonder why she plays it up to ten hours a week, loving every moment of it.
+No wonder why she plays it ten hours a week, loving every moment of it.

 You see, when you’re divorced and your kids are practically adults, there are some nice upsides to your life.
 You can focus on your hobbies, spend hours and hours with friends; even decide to sleep over after a visit, chatting and laughing all night long around their dinner table.